Neuro-inspired brainstorming: how to design idea generation that unlocks your team’s collective genius

 An extraverted person is outwardly focused and energized by interactions with others.
 They talk first, and then think or feel, and they use many words.
 They have scattered energy.

 An introverted person is energized by being alone, and they have a rich inner life.
 Silence is a blessing to the introvert, as they like to think first, and then talk or feel, and they are economical with words.
 Their energy is concentrated.
+Hear more in my interview with Richard Etienne.

 How can you leverage the collective genius of your diverse group?

-Tip 1: Enable participants to prepare in advance.
+⭐ Tip 1: Enable participants to prepare in advance.

-Tip 2: Provide more than one option to share ideas during your brainstorm session.
+⭐ Tip 2: Provide more than one option to share ideas during your brainstorm session.

-Consider providing 5–10 minutes to allow people to re-familiarize themselves with the evidence, or to take a first look at it.
+Not everyone will have looked at the preparation material.
+Recap the key points to make sure that everyone has a common understanding of what you’ll be doing.
+Consider providing 5–10 minutes at the start to allow people to re-familiarize themselves with the evidence, or to take a first look at it.

-The easiest way to mix contribution options is to have part of the meeting where people can verbally share ideas, and part where people can write them down.
+A good way to enable contributions from people with different neurostyles is to have part of the meeting where people can verbally share ideas, and part where people can write them down.
+For example, consider multiple rounds of your contribution options

-Consider multiple rounds of your contribution options.
-For example: in round 1, invite everyone in turn to share one idea verbally (not obligatory), which you capture on your collaboration board, and then provide time to share further ideas to the board in writing.
-In round 2, you could ask people to vote on the ideas they’d like to elaborate on, invite questions, and then write down related ideas.
+In round 1, invite everyone in turn to share one idea verbally (not obligatory), which you capture on a collaboration board, and then provide time to share further ideas to the board in writing.

 Use a count-down timer to offer everyone the same amount of time when they are verbally sharing make sure everyone gets an equal chance, and a sub-group doesn’t dominate.

-Tip 3: Extend the opportunity to contribute.
+⭐ Tip 3: Extend the opportunity to contribute.

 Share the list of ideas with participants.